Tesla Semi: Everything we know in June 2023 [Update]

 Automatic Tire Inflation System

-Tesla could offer the Semi with an Automatic Tire Inflation System (ATIS), as per a report from electrek.
-The company has received USPTO’s grant for the patent for this technology, which could automatically revise the tire pressure and keep it at the optimum level. electrek has seen the patent application and says that it mentioned John Furtado as the inventor of the technology.
+Tesla could offer the Semi with an Automatic Tire Inflation System (ATIS), as per a report from Electrek.
+The company has received USPTO’s grant for the patent for this technology, which could automatically revise the tire pressure and keep it at the optimum level.
+Electrek has seen the patent application and says that it mentioned John Furtado as the inventor of the technology.
 Furtado has worked on the Semi’s brake controls, brakes, pneumatics, tires, wheel ends, and wheels.

-An ATIS is not new technology, but Tesla is improving it.
+An ATIS is not a new technology, but Tesla is improving it.
 Its version of the ATIS substantially reduces contamination in the air stream.
 As the air stream is purer, the ATIS’ life increases, and it requires maintenance less frequently.

 Thermonuclear explosion-proof glass